-- a.
-We have a strong working relationship with our Validating Partners and have regular dialogue to discuss all matters relating to curriculum design and development and quality assurance. - b.
-We have a validation agreement in place with the Open University which has contingencies in place regarding course closure and 'teach out' should it be required. - c.
-Centre Approval to validated Degree, Top-Up Degrees and Masters for a further 5 years with the Open University, the College considers this to be a low risk. - d.
-We have a long-established track record of working with our validating partner, Pearson's (for our HNC/HND programmes) if this was to change, we would commit to "teach out" all existing students. - e.
+- e.
+We have a strong working relationship with our Validating Partners and have regular dialogue to discuss all matters relating to curriculum design and development and quality assurance. - f.
+We have a validation agreement in place with the Open University which has contingencies in place regarding course closure and teach out should it be required. - g.
+Having recently been given Centre Approval to validated Degree, Top-Up Degrees and Masters for a further 5 years with the Open University, the College considers this to be a low risk. - h.
+We have a long-established track record of working with our validating partner Pearson's (for our HNC/HND programmes) if this was to change, we would commit to "teach out" all existing students. - i.
 The College currently has an outstanding financial status which would give financial flexibility to teach out any of our programmes for 1 to 2 years as opposed to course closure.